eth-cscs/DLA-Future-Fortran/docs/snippets/w.md

-Local (non-distributed) vector of eigenvalues
+Local (non-distributed) vector of eigenvalues.